OPERATIONS MANAGER FAST STATS

 Another thing to note when writing an operations manager cover letter or when answering operations manager interview questions is that hiring companies often value internal experience and prefer to hire a known quantity.

-The U.S. Bureau of Labor and Statistics (BLS) lists the median operations manager salary at $100,410 as of May 2017.
-BLS also lists job growth outlook for top executives (the professional category in which operations managers fall) between 2016-2026 at 8%, an average pace of growth.
+The U.S. Bureau of Labor Statistics (BLS) lists the median annual operations manager salary at $100,780 as of May 2019.
+BLS also lists job growth outlook for top executives (the professional category in which operations managers fall) between 2019 and 2029 at 4%, an average pace of growth.

 Is operations manager the right job for me?